aaronpwinter/Ray-Tracing-Data-Structures/README.md

 ## KD-Tree
 ### Overview
+- A KD-Tree is similar to an Octree in that its space is partitioned into multiple divisions, with the key difference being that each node only has two children, and the children nodes are determined by splitting the parent node by an axis-aligned plane.
+- Since any node can be split on any of its three axes, x, y, or z, at any point along those axes, there are theoretically an infinite amount of split positions, so algorithms must be used to determine these split positions, whether simple or not.
+- Construction of the tree is basic assuming a split position algorithm is present.
+It is similar to the Octree, where for each node, the node is analyzed to find a split point using some algorithm (discussed below), then that split point is used to construct the two child nodes.
+Triangles are then added to each child node in the same way as the Octree, also pruning in the same fashion.
+- Traversal of the KD-Tree is nearly identical to the Octree, with the key difference being that there are only two children nodes to check for each node.
+  - This also allows for a simpler test to check which child node is closer to the ray, where if a ray moves in the same direction as the split axis, then the "first" node is hit first (assuming it is hit), and inversely if the ray is in the opposite direction as the split direction then the "second" node is hit first.
+- The algorithms implemented for generating KD-Trees are midpoint and SAH (surface area heuristics).
+  - Midpoint is trivial, where a splitpoint is determined purely based on the parent node's bounding box.
+The longest axis of the bounding box is effectively cut in half, resulting in quick construction, but poorly balanced trees.
+  - The SAH algorithm analyzes the relative positions of triangles and the resulting sizes of bounding boxes after the split to determine a split position.
+At any given split position, a value, or the "surface area heuristic," is assigned, and the minimum SAH is desired to be optimal.
+    - This surface area heuristic is found by comparing the size of a child node with the number of triangles within it, where more condensely packed nodes are favored (while also accompanied by sparsely-inhabited, but large, nodes).
+    - Since *every possible* split location cannot feasibly be tested, split points are located at every triangle bound.

 ### Usage (Nori)
 - To use the KD-Tree, one of the following statements can be placed within the `Accel()` constructor of the [accel.cpp](src/accel.cpp) class, depending on which algorithm you would like to use.